kcraigo/kcraigo-webdev/content/post/PowerPlatform/PowerApps/parkingRequest/Parking-Request-With-Power-Platform-part2.md

 In the next article we will create a Virtual Assistant to answer traveler questions.

-Stay tuned for **Real World Power Platform Projects - Parking Request Manager - part 3: Create A Virtual Assistant!**
+Stay tuned for **Real World Power Platform Projects - Parking Request Manager - part 3: Create an Approval Workflow!**

 Please be sure to check out the following companion video to this post.